microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/virtualappointment-sendvirtualappointmentremindersms.md

 Namespace: microsoft.graph

-Send an SMS reminder to external attendees for a Teams Virtual Appointment.
-This feature requires [Teams Premium](/microsoftteams/teams-add-on-licensing/licensing-enhance-teams) and attendees must have a valid United States phone number to receive SMS notifications.
+Send an SMS reminder to external attendees for a Teams virtual appointment.
+This feature requires [Teams premium](/microsoftteams/teams-add-on-licensing/licensing-enhance-teams) and attendees must have a valid United States phone number to receive SMS notifications.

 [!INCLUDE [national-cloud-support](../../includes/global-only.md)]